 In order for you to receive compensation, your long island personal injury attorney will need to prove negligence in court.
 Negligence refers to any careless act that causes harm to another individual.

 Once negligence has been proven, the at-fault party will be legally liable for the harm they caused you.
-To convince a court that the defendant acted negligently, your personal injury lawyer will need to present evidence that undoubtedly proves the following four points:
+To convince a court that the defendant acted negligently, your lawyer at a Long Island personal injury law firm will need to present evidence that undoubtedly proves the following four points:

 Duty of Care